jwadhams/json-logic-php/README.md

   1. The operator is always in the "key" position.
 There is only one key per JsonLogic rule.
   1. The values are typically an array.
-  1. Each value can be any JSON primitive: string, number, boolean, or null
+  1. Each value can be a string, number, boolean, array, or null

 ### Compound
 Here we're beginning to nest rules.